ginsm/simplecmds/README.md

 **Explanation**

-All of the commands will inherit `amount: 1` from `defaults`.

-- save: I provided a callback function, replaced the default `rules` with my own, and created a help page for it.
+- save: I provided a callback function, replaced the default `rules` with '<number,string>' and created a help page for it.
-- key: A basic command.
+- key: A basic setter command.
 It inherits `rules` from `defaults`.
-- cert: A basic command.
+- cert: A basic setter command.
 It inherits the `defaults` option's `rules`.
-- port: A basic command.
+- port: A basic setter command.
 Its `rules` property ensures only a number is given to it.

 &nbsp;